kristapsozy/kristapsozy/README.md

 ### Hi there 👋

+My name is Kristaps Ozols and I am learning to become a better Software Developer.
+Always open to learning something new.

+- 🔭 I’m currently working on flight planner API to improve my skills with Spring Boot.

 <!--
 **kristapsozy/kristapsozy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.